mnm-matin/mnm-matin/README.md

 Most repositories will be made public once I am no longer actively working on them.

-You can find more deatils on these projects on my website: [mnm-matin.github.io](https://mnm-matin.github.io/)
+You can find more details on these projects on my website: [mnm-matin.github.io](https://mnm-matin.github.io/)